 Organizations that are members of the national association of World Affairs Councils of America enjoy a variety of unique benefits, including access to nationwide program series, discounts on a number of international journals and publications, reduced rates during our annual National Conference, monthly updates on available speakers and other resources, and of course, opportunities to network with colleagues from across the country.

 Member councils can be found in 40 U.S. states, plus the District of Columbia and Puerto Rico.
-To search for a council in your area, please check our full list of members by state.

 Travel the World